Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/addon_tutorial.rst

        print("Goodbye World")

 ``bl_info``
-   is a dictionary containing add-on meta-data such as the title, version and author to be displayed in the User Preferences add-on list.
+   is a dictionary containing add-on metadata such as the title, version and author to be displayed in the User Preferences add-on list.
 ``register``
    is a function which only runs when enabling the add-on,